klementc/exitpyth/Readme.md

 # Log:

 - v0.1
+  - fixed themine level code
+  - chat (no online for now)
   - Sprite color different when jump available and when not
   - Added checkpoints
   - Added spikes